GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <h4>Dependecy Injection and Factory Desing Patterns</h4>
     <p>
-        When it comes to classes and objects, the <i>instantiation</i> and the <i>wiring</i> are processes deletaged to assemblers or factories modules/objects/methods.
+        When it comes to classes and objects, the <i>instantiation</i> and the <i>wiring</i> are processes deletaged to assemblers/injectors or factories modules/objects/methods.
-        So instead of creating instances of objects within the class's constructor creating a direct dependece upon a concrete class, the dependecy is created by another module, class or object (Factory Pattern) or it is populated and injected by the assembler through the class's constructor.
+        So instead of creating instances of objects within the class's constructor creating a direct dependece upon a concrete class, the dependecy is created by another module, class or object (Factory Pattern) or it is populated and injected by the assembler/injector through the class's constructor.
 This is a desing pattern called <strong>Dependecy Injection</strong>.
     </p>
     <img class="post-img" src="images/clean-code-clean-systems/SRPvsSoC-SRP-AND-SoC-NOT-BROKEN.svg" alt="GifConverService being dependet upon the GifConvert image by directing instatiating it">
     <p>